Business Travel Emissions Calculator

 Frequently asked questions

-Why does business class flying produce so much more CO₂ than economy on a per-mile basis?
+Why does business or first class flying produce so much more CO₂ than economy on a per-mile basis?

 Airlines allocate emissions per passenger based on the physical space each seat occupies in the aircraft.
-A business class seat typically takes up 3–4 times the floor area of an economy seat, so it is assigned a proportionally higher share of the plane's total fuel burn.
+A first class seat can take up 4–6 times the floor area of an economy seat, and business class 3–4 times, so each is assigned a proportionally higher share of the plane's total fuel burn.
 This is called the 'seat area allocation' method and is endorsed by bodies like DEFRA and the GHG Protocol.
-Flying business class for 10,000 miles produces more than twice the CO₂ of flying economy the same distance.
+This calculator reflects that with per-mile factors of 0.19 for economy, 0.29 for business (about 1.5x economy), and 0.57 for first class (exactly 3x economy) for the same distance.
 Choosing economy or video-conferencing instead remains the most powerful way to cut business travel emissions.

 How accurate is the 66 lbs CO₂ per hotel night estimate used in business travel calculators?